 Many home winemakers will lean towards using potassium metabisulfite instead of sodium metabisulfite in their wines as a means of avoiding more sodium intake in their diet.
 But in reality, this is somewhat futile.

 If the normal recommended dose of sodium metabisulfite is used—1/16 teaspoon per gallon—the residual sodium being added is equivalent to one slice of pickle per case of wine.
 Not enough to affect the flavor and certainly not enough to affect your diet.

 Potassium metabisulfite is slightly stronger than sodium metabisulfite by volume—17% stronger—but this is not enough to be taken into account if you are only making 5 or 10 gallons of wine at a time.
 With either we recommend the same dosage.

 Now that we have cleared that up, what makes Campden tablets different from potassium and sodium metabisulfite?
 Again, not much.
-Campden tablets are nothing more that potassium metabisulfite in tablet form.
+Campden tablets are nothing more than potassium metabisulfite in tablet form.
 The tablets are measured in a dose for one gallon of wine.
 You simply use one tablet per gallon.

-As to your question as to which one is best to use, in reality it just doesn’t matter.
+As to your question as to which one is best to use, in reality, it just doesn’t matter.
 I say, ‘pick one and go with it’.
 Many home wine makers will use sodium metabisulfite for sanitizing their equipment and wine bottles and then use the potassium metabisulfite to go directly into the wine for preservation.
 But in reality, if you don’t want to buy both… not a big deal.